Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Simulation

 \section{Simulation}

-We conduct a simulation study to evaluate the performance of weighting and tree-based MI approaches in a two-phase survey design.
-We compare 4 different weighting methods for the nonresponse adjustments, including logistic regression model (LGM), CHAID, BART and rBART, with the corresponding estimators denoted using WT-LGM, WT-CHAID, WT-BART and WT-rBART.
-We also consider the MI approach using 2 tree-based models (MI-BART and MI-rBART).
-For reference, we include a benchmark estimator, where the outcome $y$ is assumed to be measured for all subjects in the phase-I sample.
-We conduct 500 replicates of simulation for each simulation scenario.
-Model performance is evaluated by the absolute bias and root mean squared error (RMSE),
+We conduct a simulation study to evaluate the performance of both weighting and tree-based MI methods in a two-phase survey design.
+Four weighting methods are compared, with weights estimated using logistic regression (LGM), CHAID, BART, and rBART; the corresponding estimators are denoted as WT-LGM, WT-CHAID, WT-BART, and WT-rBART.
+In addition, we consider two MI methods based on tree-based models: MI-BART and MI-rBART.

+To evaluate the effectiveness of our proposed approach, we introduce a benchmark estimator, which represents the estimate of the quantity of interest under the assumption that the outcome $y$ is observed for all subjects in the Phase I sample.
+While this benchmark provides a useful point of comparison, it is important to note that it still carries errors, as it reflects the Phase I sample estimate rather than the true population value.

+Additionally, we conduct a sensitivity analysis to assess the impact of incorporating subsample weighting adjustments, $a_i$, as part of $\mathbf{w}_i$ in the imputation models for the MI-based estimators, as defined in equations (\ref{eqn:model4})-(\ref{eqn:model6}).
+Specifically, we compare the performance of the MI-BART and MI-rBART estimators with and without $a_i$ included as a covariate in the imputation model.
+Furthermore, we evaluate differences in performance when $a_i$ is derived from the inverse of the true response propensities versus the estimated response propensities.

+We consider various simulation scenarios and conduct $500$ replicates of simulation for each scenario.
+Model performance is evaluated based on absolute bias and root mean squared error (RMSE):

-where $s=1, \dots, 500$ is the $s$-th simulation replicate.
-We also investigate the coverage rate and average width of the 95\% CIs.
-These measurements are magnified a hundred times for the convenience of reading.
+where $\hat{Q}(y)^{(s)}$ is an estimate of $Q(y)$ in the $s$-th simulation replicate, $s=1, \dots, 500$.
+We also investigate the coverage rate and the average width of the 95\% confidence intervals (CIs).
+These metrics are magnified a hundred times for reading convenience.